Code-Institute-Submissions/Meet-The-Adventure/README.md

 ### Social Media

-1. Í think that it's better to Change Facebook to Linkedin
+1. I think that it's better to Change Facebook to Linkedin

 ## Last thoughts